What is NVidia NVENC?

 Link for driver updates for NVidia

-If you do not want to update your drivers, or do not have the time, you can always swap to the H.264 software encoder to record at any time.
+If you do not want to update your drivers, or do not have the time, you can always swap to the H.264 software encoder to record at any time (note that this may affect your recording quality).

-Please help us by contacting our support: Overwolf Support we will give this issue first priority.
+Please help us solve this issue by contacting our support: Overwolf Support.

 Please consider changing the encoder via the Overwolf Capture Settings page: